REX-Computing/unumjl/readme.md

 3) esizesize is restricted to 6, fsizesize is restricted to 16.  (in TEoE, the restrictions are 4, and 11, respectively - (p 349).)

+what this implementation does NOT do:

+It isn't a complete bitwise hardware simulation.
+Elementary integer operations are implemented directly, for efficiency purposes, actual hardware should use "essentially these" as manifestation.

+The functions avoid side-effects to respect paralellism.
+A future version might implement "modular calculation units" with pre-allocated memory that more closely emulates static computational requirements for hardware (this will be the strategy for the C version) - but doing so will explicitly not be parallel unless each process can be instructed to allocate its own calculation unit.

 Motivation:
 The motivation for implementing this in julia is two-fold:  Exploration and confirmation of the operating character of the bitwise operations.
 Secondly,